davidmoten/odata-client/README.md

 # odata-client
 Generates java client for a service described by OData v4 metadata.
+Includes client libraries for Microsoft Graph primary and beta APIs.

 Status: *released to Maven Central*